• Home

 Earth Worms

 Earthworms, also known as Lumbricus terrestris or angleworms, can grow up to 14 inches.
-They’re something that all of us in North America are familiar with.
-Most of us, at a young age, were introduced to the “slimy, gooey” things and learned to either love or loathe … [Read more...]
+The common earthworm is something that all of us in North America are familiar with.
+Most of us, at a young age, were introduced to these “slimy, gooey” types of worms and learned to either … [Read more...]

 Filed Under: Soil & Composting Tagged With: composting, earth worms, earthworms, earthworms in garden, soil health, Soil Quality